-The County's work is collaborative and supported by an array of partnerships with public, private, and non-profit organizations and agencies addressing areas of mutual interest.
-The County's partners include the City of Charlottesville, the Virginia Department of Transportation (VDOT), the Virginia Department of Housing and Community Development, the Charlottesville-Albemarle Metropolitan Planning Organization, the Thomas Jefferson Planning District Commission, the Blue Ridge Health District, and the University of Virginia.
+The work of the County is collaborative and supported by the vast array of established and new partnerships with public, private, and non-profit organizations and agencies addressing areas of mutual interest.
+Some of the County's current relationships include the City of Charlottesville, the Virginia Department of Transportation, the Virginia Department of Housing and Community Development, the Charlottesville Albemarle Metropolitan Planning Organization, the Thomas Jefferson Planning District and Commission, the Blue Ridge Health District, and the University of Virginia.

-ALIGNMENT WITH THE COUNTY'S STRATEGIC PLAN
+ALIGNMENT WITH ALBEMARLE'S STRATEGIC PLAN

-Periodically, the Board of Supervisors revises the County's Strategic Plan's Goals and Objectives to align with changing County priorities.
-The Strategic Plan encompasses a five-year timeframe and is evaluated annually during the budgeting process.
-Using the Actions in the Strategic Plan and AC44 as a guide, County staff can develop detailed proposals for projects, initiatives, and work plans to be included within the annual budget and will deliver on the Goals and Objectives in the Strategic Plan and AC44.
-The Board's current plan runs through fiscal year 2028 and directs work on the six goals listed below.
+Periodically the Board of Supervisors revises the County's Strategic Plan's goals and objectives to align with changing County priorities.
+The Strategic Plan encompasses a five-year time frame and is evaluated annually during the budgeting process.
+Using the adopted Strategic Plan and the Comprehensive Plan's actions as a guide, public servants who provide quality government services to advance our mission.

+County staff can develop detailed proposals for projects, initiatives, and work plans to be included within the annual budget and will deliver upon the Strategic Plan's and Comprehensive Plan's goals and objectives.
+The Board's current plan runs through Fiscal Year 2028 and directs work on the six goals listed below.